dl1bz/pihpsdr/README.md

 The CFC activation and it's configuration profile is only hard-coded in the src/transmitter.c, no access from GUI at this time.<br>
 The CFC is part of the WDSP library, but up to my patch piHPSDR don't use it.<br>
+It's a pity, because this is a very good improvment for better SSB TX audio.<br>
 For understand: CFC = Continuous Frequency Compressor = Multiband-Compressor, which can selective compress different AF frequencies more or less.
 That can be produce in addition a more accurate TX SSB audio like only a plain overall compressor.